calinux-py/Learn.PowerShell/readme.md

 ## PowerShell Gallery

 If you want to upload a module to PowerShell Gallery:
+- Create a new directory with the name of the new module.
 - Create PowerShell .psm1 file with PowerShell function.
 - Create PowerShell .psd1 file with PowerShell module information, ensuring to fill out `RootModule`, `GUID`, `FileList`, `Prerelease`.
 - `RootModule` = 'YourModuleName.psm1'